Writers Victoria has a state-wide remit, with more than 800 members living in regional areas.

 Write-ability Goes Regional and Online

 In April 2017, our new Write-ability Goes Regional and Online program launched in Ballarat.
 Write-ability Goes Regional and Online is a three-year program for aspiring writers with disability living in regional Victoria.
 Following the rollout of the National Disability Insurance Scheme (NDIS), the program will now move onto the Loddon region, Inner and Outer Gippsland, Ovens Murray, Western Districts, Goulburn and Mallee regions.
 Our Own Voices Forum: Why Writing Matters will be held in each region to explore how writing and storytelling can help develop new ways of thinking about the self, disability, and community.
-For more information about the next Own Voices Forum in August 2017 in Bendigo e-mail Harriet.
+For more information about the next Own Voices Forum on Wednesday 2 August 2017 in Bendigo click here.
 To book for the next Write-ability Writers Group in Ballarat, visit our calendar event listing.